labex-labs/labex-cheatsheets/docs/cheatsheets/en/hydra.md

   <BaseQuizOption value="D">Sets the number of threads</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-s` flag specifies a custom port number when the service is running on a non-standard port.
-For example, `-s 2222` targets SSH on port 2222 instead of the default port 22.
+    The <code>-s</code> flag specifies a custom port number when the service is running on a non-standard port.
+For example, <code>-s 2222</code> targets SSH on port 2222 instead of the default port 22.
   </BaseQuizAnswer>
 </BaseQuiz>